Applelo/SwitchSD2Vita/README.md

 ### Where can I download it?

-You can download [here](https://github.com/Applelo/SwitchSD2Vita/releases) and install like an PSVita homebrew.
+You can download [here](https://github.com/Applelo/SwitchSD2Vita/releases) and install like any like Vita homebrew.
 But the application is also available on [VitaDB](https://vitadb.rinnegatamante.it/#/info/294) and so you can install it thanks to [Vita Homebrew Browser](https://github.com/devnoname120/vhbb).

 ### The homebrew includes both plugins (gamesd for ux0 and uma0)?